 Validation in the pharmaceutical industry is a critical procedure that ensures the safety, quality, and efficacy of drugs.
-It is a process required by various regulatory agencies and involves a series of activities that must be methodically carried out to confirm that every aspect of production operates within specified parameters.
-This article will delve into the significance of validation and its practical applications in the pharmaceutical industry.
+Required by regulatory bodies such as the FDA, EMA, and WHO, validation is a cornerstone of pharmaceutical manufacturing, offering documented evidence that processes operate as intended.
+This article will define process validation and its practical applications in the pharmaceutical industry.

 The steps of process validation